 So that gives us a really good and quick and easy solution

 to be able to verify that historic data

 and start to build this robust database.

 for us to be able to continue to visualize data

 as it comes in.

-Central gives us an opportunity to version track that
+Central gives us an opportunity of course to version track that

 across multiple desktops

 and then basically acts as a shared viewing platform

 and a shared cloud-based solution for housing the projects,